mondoohq/cnquery/docs/development.md

 ## Providers development best practices

-The more time we spend building providers, the more learn how to do better in the future.
+The more time we spend building providers, the more we learn how to do better in the future.
 Here we describe learnings that will help you get started with providers development.

 ### Referencing MQL resources
 Often we have a top-level MQL resource, which we want to reference in another top-level resource.